Manoj0Marmat/notes/sql-server/database-normalization.md

-# What is Database normalization
+# Database Normalization: An In-Depth Overview

-it is the process of organizing data to minimize data redundancy (data duplication), which in turn ensures data consistency.

-**Problems of Data Redundancy**

-1. Disk Space Wastage
-2. Data Inconsistency
-3. DML queries can become slow(insert, update, delete)

-#### There are 6 normal forms 1NF to 6NF

-<mark>*Most Databases are in Third NF(3NF)*</mark>
+## Introduction:
+Database normalization is a crucial concept in database design aimed at organizing and structuring data to reduce redundancy, improve data integrity, and enhance overall database performance.
+The normalization process involves breaking down large tables into smaller, related tables, each serving a specific purpose.
+There are several normal forms (NF) to guide this process, from 1NF to 6NF.

 ## 1NF

-1. data in a each column should be <u>atomic</u>.
-No <u>multiple values</u>, separated by comma.
+1. Data in each column should be atomic.
+No multiple values, separated by a comma.
-2. table does not contain any mark.
+2. The table does not contain any marks.
-3. identify record uniquely using <u>Primary Key</u>.
+3. Identify records uniquely using Primary Key.

 **Problems**
-1. not possible to select, insert, delete and update just one employee.
+1. Not possible to select, insert, delete, and update just one employee.
-2. table structure change required every time and waste disk space.
+2. Table structure change required every time and waste disk space.

 | DeptName | Emp              |
 |----------|------------------|
 | IT       | Sam, Mike, Shan  |
 | HR       | Pam              |

-**Below table meets all 1NF conditions**
+**Below table meets all 1NF conditions:**

 *Department Table*